Lego DC Comics Super Heroes: Justice League – Cosmic Clash

-Lego DC Comics Super Heroes: Justice League – Cosmic Clash is a 2016 American computer-animated superhero comedy film based on the Lego and DC Comics brands, which was released on February 9, 2016 on Digital HD and March 1, 2016 on Blu-ray and DVD.
+Lego DC Comics Super Heroes: Justice League – Cosmic Clash is a 2016 American animated superhero comedy film based on the Lego and DC Comics brands, which was released on February 9, 2016, on Digital HD and March 1, 2016, on Blu-ray and DVD.
 It is the fifth Lego DC Comics film following Lego Batman: The Movie – DC Super Heroes Unite, Lego DC Comics: Batman Be-Leaguered, Lego DC Comics Super Heroes: Justice League vs. Bizarro League and Lego DC Comics Super Heroes: Justice League – Attack of the Legion of Doom.
 Some actors from various DC properties reprised their respective roles, including Nolan North as Superman and Khary Payton as Cyborg.
 The film received positive reviews, with critics deeming it superior to past films in the Lego DC Comics film series.

 Synopsis

 The cyborg alien Brainiac goes to Earth, intending to shrink it and add it to his collection of miniature planets.
 However, when he arrives, the Justice League easily drives him away from the planet.
 Brainiac then formulates a new plan to obtain Earth, which he puts into action shortly thereafter: when the Justice League members Wonder Woman, Green Lantern, and Superman attempt to stop him again, he sends each of them to a different time period.
 Batman and the Flash then construct a time machine called the Cosmic Treadmill, allowing the two to travel throughout time and rescue their teammates.
 After the two leave, Brainiac begins attacking the planet; Cyborg then calls in Supergirl to help him defend the city.

 Batman and the Flash first travel to the Stone Age, where Wonder Woman has been placed.
 While the Flash stays behind to power the machine and keep it in the time period that it is in, as the machine is powered by the Flash running on it, Batman goes to rescue Wonder Woman.
 Shortly afterwards, Batman encounters Vandal Savage and both are captured and taken to a tribe of cave dwellers, which Wonder Woman is revealed to be in charge of.
 Batman discovers that Wonder Woman lost her memories as a result of her time travel, such that she now believes herself to be the queen of the cave dwellers.
 Batman then challenges her to fight.
 In the fight, he manages to obtain Wonder Woman's lasso of truth, which he uses to restore her memories.
 After her memories are restored, she is teleported to the present to stabilize the time stream.